Virtlink/go-colonize/README.md

     ./colonize mydir/ --recursive --output-dir myresults/

+This may cause extra directories to be created when necessary.
-To list what the tool would do, without actually doing it, add the `--list` option.
+To show what the tool would do, without actually doing it, add the `--dry-run` option.

 ## License